kristjanvalur/py-asynkit/README.md

 to be next in line for execution.

 - This method should probably not be used directly.
-Throwing exceptions into tasks should be _synchronous_, i.e. we should deliver them immediatelly, because there is no way to queue pending exceptions and they do not add up in any meaningful way.
+Throwing exceptions into tasks should be _synchronous_, i.e. we should deliver them immediately, because there is no way to queue pending exceptions and they do not add up in any meaningful way.
   Prefer to use `task_interrupt()` below.